 You’ll be amazed and don’t need to have a faible for Buddhism to really enjoy the following extraordinary and beautiful temples, Buddha statues and stupas in Roi Et.

-While most of the best temples in Roi Et are spread out in the plains several kilometers out of town, Wat Burapapiram is the most remarkable one in town and if you decide not to visit the countryside at all, then make sure you at least have a look at this one!
+While most of the best temples in Roi Et are spread out in the plains several kilometers out of town, Wat Burapapiram is the most remarkable one in town and if you decide not to visit the countryside at all, then make sure you at least take a look at this one!

 Wat Pa Non Sawan